zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

 are run on this cluster.
 This whole process takes about 1 hour to run and so it is not something we want running for each push on each PR.
 Instead, we want to have some control over when it is appropriate.

-The first part of the fix to this problem is to include 'workflow_dispatch' as one of the triggers for our reusable workflow that is dedicated to Kubeflow Pipelines integration tests.
-In order to make this even easier and more integrated into our normal workflow surrounding pull requests, we also added the 'pull-request-comment-trigger' action to our CI pipeline.
+The first part of the fix to this problem is to include `workflow_dispatch` as one of the triggers for our reusable workflow that is dedicated to Kubeflow Pipelines integration tests.
+In order to make this even easier and more integrated into our normal workflow surrounding pull requests, we also added the `pull-request-comment-trigger` action to our CI pipeline.

 Given a specific comment on a pull request, the test gets activated for this PR, meaning that each commit on that PR will now trigger the specified Kubeflow Pipelines integration test.

 As we are using the step as a basis to decide if a certain workflow should be executed, it needs to be part of a job of its own.
-As such we are explicitly defining the output of the 'check_comments' job, so it can be used to conditionally run the Kubeflow tests job.
+As such we are explicitly defining the output of the `check_comments` job, so it can be used to conditionally run the Kubeflow tests job.

 '.github/workflows/ci.yml'